SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### Impromptu debates
 Pretty straightforward.
 Especially good when there are like 2 people for a session.
 No prep time, the motion drops and the PM just starts yapping.
 (The LO technically gets 7 minutes prep time).
 For more people this format isn't as impactful because they don't feel the time crunch as much.
-Good way to keep you on your feet and make you better prepared for tourney time crunches.
+It's a good way to keep you on your feet and make you better prepared for tourney time crunches.

 ### Online Sessions
 At the beginning of his clubhead term, Nikhil and I walked around during breaks and asked random 2nd years about how they felt about clubs.
 A surprising number of them said that the factor keeping them away from clubs was accessibility, because they had to travel home and couldn't stay at PES.
 They wished there were more online activities by clubs.